-If you’ve been following the national news, you must be aware about the big tax reform coming up next month.
+If you’ve been following the national news, you must be aware of the big tax reform coming up next month.
 The numerous existing taxes are getting consolidated into a single overarching tax – Goods and Services Tax.
-India is not the first country to implement the GST, but no other country faces such complexities like India does.
+India is not the first country to implement the GST.
+For example, in Canada GST was introduced in 1991.
+You can learn more about GST in Canada by contacting some of the top lawyers in toronto.
+But no other country faces such complexities as India does.
 If managed successfully, it would become one of the biggest accomplishments of the current government as there is no doubt that this is the most ambitious GST reform ever attempted, both in scale of operations and the intricacies of execution.

 There are lots of resources just a google search away, if you’d like to understand the background of this reform, i’d recommend this guide by Zoho to get started.
 Cleartax has launched an e-learning course for those who want to understand the concepts in a video format.
 I’ve even attended a couple of events to learn from the perspective of the finance community, the speaker from Capstone was amazingly talented at summarizing my views with an analogy –

 What the government promised when it promoted the slogan – One Country, One Tax –